berkeleybop/berkeleybop.github.io/people/seth-carbon/index.md

 scholar: "https://scholar.google.com/citations?hl=en&user=Ypz4s1UAAAAJ"
 ---

-Currently, primarily working on various <a href="http://geneontology.org">Gene Ontology Consortium</a> projects in engineering and management, including <a href="http://noctua.geneontology.org">Noctua</a> and <a href="http://amigo.geneontology.org">AmiGO 2</a> (<a href="https://github.com/geneontology">group repo</a>).
-I am occasionally participating in various parts of the <a href="http://monarchinitiative.org">Monarch Initiative</a>, <a href="http://obofoundry.org">OBO Foundry</a>,and other BBOP projects, as well as handling the system architecture and administration for BBOP.
+Currently, primarily working on various <a href="http://geneontology.org">Gene Ontology Consortium</a> projects in management, architecture, and engineering, including <a href="http://noctua.geneontology.org">Noctua</a> and <a href="http://amigo.geneontology.org">AmiGO 2</a> (<a href="https://github.com/geneontology">group repo</a>).
+I am occasionally participating in various parts of the <a href="http://monarchinitiative.org">Monarch Initiative</a>, <a href="http://obofoundry.org">OBO Foundry</a>, and other BBOP projects, as well as handling the system architecture and administration for BBOP.

 As well, I'm trying to continue the work we've done for the <a href="http://reusabledata.org">(Re)usable Data Project</a> (<a href="https://github.com/reusabledata/reusabledata">group repo</a>).